 Disclosures may be made to:

-- the Director, Human Resources (the University’s nominated PID Coordinator);
+- the Director, People and Culture (the University’s nominated PID Coordinator);

 - the staff member’s manager, supervisor or other senior University officer;

 - the State Ombudsman if it concerns maladministration or waste of public resources;